rhel-labs/learn-katacoda/kpatch-apply/step1.md

 organizations needed to schedule a system maintenance as the procedure for applying a new kernel included a system reboot.

-Kernel Live Patching is a service provided with a Red Hat Enterprise Linux subscription.
-Red Hat packages Kernel Live Patches (kpatches) for all Critical severity CVEs, which organizations can apply to their running Red Hat Enterprise Linux systems to update the system without scheduling a system downtime to apply a kernel update to address the CVE.
+Kernel Live Patching is a service intended for use with Red Hat Enterprise Linux Extended Update Support (EUS) versions.
+Red Hat packages Kernel Live Patches (kpatches) for selected CVEs, which organizations can apply to their running Red Hat Enterprise Linux systems to update the system without scheduling a system downtime to apply a kernel update to address the CVE.

 To get started, install the `kpatch` package: